umguec/Decoding-brain-representations/README.md

 - Estimate **B** on the training set.
 Tip: Normally, you should use cross validation to estimate lambda.
 For simplicity, you can assume that lambda = 10 ^ -6.
 - Reconstruct **x** from **y** in the test set.
 - Visualize the reconstructions.
-Tip: You can use reshape function, and imshow or imagesc functions.
+Tip: You can use reshape and imagesc functions.

 (The solution of the task is provided in *./solutions/task_2.m*.
 However, it is recommended that you try to solve the task by youself before referring to the solution.)